 Similarly to moving in quarter tones, sometimes the music is notated as below and this means I have to move the 3rd valve slide whilst playing, which gradually lowers the pitch of the notes.
 Thankfully the note E-flat can be played using valves 2 and 3, so I can use my 3rd slide trigger to do this.

 Flutter tonguing is a technique which involves rolling your ‘r’s whilst playing a note.
 It creates a wild, raspy sound and is a technique used quite often for the trumpet.
 It gets harder to flutter tongue as you get higher up in the range and more difficult to switch quickly between this technique (flt.) and normal playing (ord.), so the passage below poses quite a challenge..!

 This is the term that Alex and I came up with to describe a particular sound that we liked.
 This quiet and extremely high pitched ‘whistle’ sound is produced by squeezing air through lips which are as tightly pursed as possible.
 It creates a wailing sound which floats above the orchestral texture.

 On a brass instrument, it is possible to play more than one pitch at once by singing or humming whilst playing - this is called multiphonics.
 It is quite a strange sensation to detach your singing voice from the air which you’re using to blow down the instrument, but the effect can be extraordinary.
 Alex has used multiphonics mainly in the 3rd movement of this concerto and it is notated as below - I play the bottom line on the flugelhorn and simultaneously sing the top line.
-The sound can become distorted and fractured if the two notes are only a small interval apart.
-But, if the tuning is right, you can also produce beautiful chords where the natural harmonics sound and create three or more notes.
+The sound can become distorted and fractured if the two notes are only a small interval apart and it sounds sort of bubbly.
+But, if the tuning is right, you can also produce beautiful chords where the natural harmonics create three or more notes.